camilog/moca-ballot-verification/README.md

 Verifies that the selection made in [BallotSelection](https://github.com/niclabs/moca-ballot-selection) was the same as the one encrypted in the printed ballot.

 ## Files
-1. **BallotVerification.java**: Main class of the program, where are all the logic and the methods to the configuration of the public information, and the reading and processing of both QR codes.
+1. **crypto.BallotVerification.java**: Main class of the program, where are all the logic and the methods to the configuration of the public information, and the reading and processing of both QR codes.

-2. **GUILanterna.java**: Class that manages the Lanterna GUI environment, made to run on console-text-only devices.
+2. **gui.GUILanterna.java**: Class that manages the Lanterna GUI environment, made to run on console-text-only devices.
 The recommended is to run this application in the less hardware necessary, so is very common to run this application on a Raspberry PI without a graphics interface.

-3. **AuthorityPublicKey.java**: Class for the creation of the object after the retrieving of the JSON from the Bulletin Board server.
+3. **objects.AuthorityPublicKey.java**: Class for the creation of the object after the retrieving of the JSON from the Bulletin Board server.

 ## External Libraries
 1. **[Paillier Threshold Encryption ToolBox](http://cs.utdallas.edu/dspl/cgi-bin/pailliertoolbox/index.php?go=home)**: Implementation of a Threshold variant of the Paillier encryption scheme.
 2. **[Lanterna](https://code.google.com/p/lanterna/)**: Java library which allows to write easy semi-graphical user interfaces in a text-only environment.

 ## How to Use
-* Download the .jar file [here](https://github.com/CamiloG/moca_qr/blob/master/Precinct_Apps/BallotVerification.jar?raw=true).
+* Download the .jar file [here](https://github.com/CamiloG/moca_qr/blob/master/Precinct_Apps/crypto.BallotVerification.jar?raw=true).
 * Put the file ballotVerification.jar in the project folder.
 * Execute ballotVerification.jar with `$ java -jar ballotVerification.jar`